Asia Building: History

 In 1917, one year after its completion the Royal Dutch Shell's Asiatic Petroleum division, which sold kerosene and candles used for lighting before electric lights were invented, bought in much of the building and renamed it the Asia Building.

 During the Japanese occupation of Shanghai the building was taken over by the Japanese and most of the staff, mainly British, fled Shanghai and relocated in Chongqing.
 The majority of them returned to Shanghai and continued working in the building after the occupation while the company's profits soared to unprecedented levels.
 After the People's Republic of China was established, some branches of the company in China closed down, only some 50 employees remained in Shanghai.

 The East China Petroleum Company took control of the building in 1950.
 A number of other occupants including the Shanghai Metallurgical Designing & Research Institute, Shanghai housing & land administration bureau and Shanghai Silk Company moved in 1959.
 The Asiatic Petroleum division of Royal Dutch Shell finally ceased operation in the building in 1966, after which the Shanghai Real Estate Department took the building's control.

 Two shell-shaped ornaments of the Royal Dutch were removed from a column of the building's façade and relocated to its Beijing Yuanmingyuan office when the company left, now being displayed at the Shanghai History Museum.

-The building became the headquarters of the China Pacific Insurance Company in 1996 but as of today the building is largely empty.

-In December 2021, Christie's announced its moving to BUND One as the new headquarter in Shanghai.
-On March 1, 2022, Christie's Shanghai will hold its first auction at the place.